For your convenience, HAJBA offers Registration Payment Options for the Spring/Summer seasons at Checkout:

 Midget: 9 - 10 year old

-Minor: 11 - 12 year old (Wood Bats will be used – Provided by the league)
+Minor: 11 - 12 year old (Wood Bats encouraged – Provided by the league)

 Major: 13 – 15 year old (Wood Bats will be used – Provided by the league)